Jrouze/PGA-QM/README.md

 - PGA-QM.py can be executed using `python3 PGA-QM.py -c CIRCUIT SIZE --pga PGA -s STOP`.
 The arguments are as follows:
   - CIRCUIT is the type of circuit to be used (e.g., ghzall, ghz, dj, qft).
   - SIZE is a strictly positive integer, the number of qubits of the circuit.
   - PGA is either 1, 2, or 3 and selects which PGA parameters are wanted (see [LINK TO PAPER TO ADD]).
-Any other value will result in using the default value of 1.
   - STOP is an integer indicating the stopping criterion of the PGA.
 Values <= 0 will result in stopping the PGA after a number of generations (30 here).
 Values n > 0 mean that the PGA may stop earlier if the best solution didn't improve for n consecutive generations.

 Note that not every circuit is available for every size.
 Unless one downloads more benchmarks from https://www.cda.cit.tum.de/mqtbench/, the only sizes available are 80 and 120 qubits for both dj and ghz circuits, and 40 qubits for the qft circuit.
 The ghzall circuit, another way to write the ghz circuit, is the only one available for all sizes, which can be beneficial for small tests to ensure that everything works properly.